IBM/db2forzosdeveloperextension-about/docs/working-with-stored-procedures/debugging-stored-procedures-advanced.md

 Our first step in debugging these nested stored procedures is to deploy them with ENABLE DEBUGGING turned on.
 We also need to specify the WLM environment name for debugging.

-After the stored procedures are deployed correctly, we start to debug them by clicking **Debug Stored Procedure**.
+After the stored procedures are deployed correctly, we start to debug them by clicking **Debug Routinee**.
 When the execution cursor is displayed on the first line of the RETURNBESTDEPTINFO caller stored procedure, we set a breakpoint on the line of code that calls the RETURNDEPTSALARY callee stored procedure.
 Then we either click **Continue** or we press F5 to continue the execution.
 When the execution cursor reaches that breakpoint (line 22 in the following figure), execution pauses.

 ![Setting the first breakpoint]({{site.baseurl}}/assets/images/debug-nsp-set-first-breakpoint.gif)